-Now, a series of test cases are identified and implemented on the graph which exercises all the object and every possible relationship between them to uncover the errors.
+Now, the testers identify a series of test cases and implement them on the graph.
+These test cases exercise all the objects and every possible relationship between them to uncover the errors.

 2. Equivalence Partitioning

-This technique of black-box testing divides the input fields of the program into the categories.
-There can be many input values and exercising all values while testing becomes a lengthy process.
+This technique of black-box testing divides the input fields of the program into categories.
+There can be many input values, and exercising all values while testing becomes a lengthy process.

 3. Boundary Value Analysis

-It is complementary to the equivalence partitioning.
-In the equivalence partitioning, a representative from each input domain is exercised but, in boundary value analysis the boundary values for each input domain is tested.
+It is complementary to equivalence partitioning.
+In the equivalence partitioning, a representative from each input domain is exercised, but in boundary value analysis, the boundary values for each input domain are tested.

 4. Orthogonal Array Testing

 Sometimes, we have an application that requires minimum or limited inputs.
 In such cases, orthogonal array testing is implemented.
-As the input domains are limited it is feasible to test all the possible input values form each input domain.
+As the input domains are limited, it is feasible to test all the possible input values from each input domain.